jupyterjazz/wordninja/README.md

 ## Overview

-Fast and efficient way to split concatenated Georgian text.
+Fast and efficient way to split concatenated Georgian text based on unigram frequencies.

 [*For more details on how the algorithm works visit the [original repository](https://github.com/keredson/wordninja)*]